moderation/mesos_metrics/README.md

-# Mesos Statistics
+# Mesos metrics snapshot

-Go definitions for the `monitor/statistics.json` endpoint.
+Go definitions for the `metrics/snapshot` endpoint.